 When: Sunday mornings

 Gan Yom Rishon is a class for young children and their parents and caregivers.
-Each Sunday morning during the school year students enjoy creative activities together while exploring Jewish traditions and values.
+Sunday morning during the school year students enjoy creative activities together while exploring Jewish traditions and values.
 Our curriculum focuses on a monthly Jewish learning theme surrounding relevant traditions and holidays through various activities from movement to cooking to hands-on crafts.

 When: Sunday mornings, from 9:30am-12pm